vzvca/offscreen-gles/README.md

     offscreen renderer cli.
 Type 'help' to see available commands.
     => help
     colorspace ?rgb/yuv?
+    execbg command ?arg1? ... ?argn?
     fps ?frame-per-second?
     kill ?add/rm pid?
     message ?msg?
     mouse ?x y?
     shader ?/path/to/fragment-shader?
     stats
+    width
+    height
     help ?topic?
     quit ?status?

-    =>
+    => help fps
+    With no argument, returns current video framerate.
+Otherwise sets framerate according to argument.
+Valid values are integer between 1 and 100.

 There are commands for taking snapshots (jpeg and png) and recording video, at `offscreen` prompt enter:

     => png /path/to/capture.png
     => jpeg /path/to/capture.jpeg
-    => h264enc /path/to/video.h264 1000  ;# will record 1000 video frames
+    => h264enc /path/to/video.264 1000  ;# will record 1000 video frames
+    => h265enc /path/to/video.265 1000  ;# will record 1000 video frames

-Note that jpeg and h264 use hardware acceleration using VAAPI.
+Note that jpeg, h264 and h265 use hardware acceleration using VAAPI.

 ### sdl-win